MARTIMM/raku-mongodb-driver/README.md

 * 0.25.8
   * Removed exception class from Connection.pm, Collection.pm, Database.pm,
-    Users.pm, Authenticate.pm.
+    Users.pm, Authenticate.pm and Cursor.pm.
 Usage is replaced by
     X::MongoDB from MongoDB.pm.
+  * Renamed some test files.
+  * Renamed some module files.
+  * Bugfixes in callframe processing in MongoDB
 * 0.25.7
   * Experiment converting OP_INSERT() to OP-INSERT() using deprication traits.
     Use of the method is modified in the package and users should not have